Conniekoh/conniekoh/README.md

 ### Hi there 👋

-- 👩🏻‍🎓 Graduate student studying Applied Analytics at Columbia University  | Strong Passion in Data Science/Data Analytics  Feel free to connect with me
+- 👩🏻‍🎓 Graduate student studying Applied Analytics at Columbia University
 - 📊 Deeply passionate about utilizing data analytical skills to drive business changss
 - ❤️ Curious in finding new things/trends